AnirudhaDesai/Pill-Action-Recognition/README.md

 It should take a few seconds on the first try as it will create all the tables in your DB.
 If you installed the **mysql** workbench you should be able to see all the changes to the DB on it.
 If everything goes fine, try and hit `localhost:5000/` from your browser you should see the flask debug toolbar stuff come up.
 And that's all folks!

+## Config System
+We have a fairly easy to use config system in place which allows for dynamic editing of various parameters relating to the server.
+This system works by pulling out the values of various named and heirarchied elements from the file `Code/config.json`.
+To use this system in your code, you can simply use an object of class `Helpers` from `Code/server/helpers.py`.
+Note that this class is [Singleton](https://en.wikipedia.org/wiki/Singleton_pattern), personally, I wouldv'e kept this as a static class ([the pythonic way](https://stackoverflow.com/questions/30556857/creating-a-static-class-with-no-instances)) instead as it's essentially a utils class but I guess this is what we started with and I never got to changing it.
+You can get the value of any config element in the config file you have by passing in the heirarchy-path of that element (in order) to `Helpers.get_config()`.
+For example to get the value of `config.models.type` one would use `helpers_object.get_config('models', 'type')`.

+### Adding a Config Element
+To add an element, simply modify the file `Code/config.json` and add your element to whichever heirarchy you want.

+### Updating a Config Element
+To update, first edit the config file and then make a call to the config reset endpoint, on a locally run server this endpoint resolves to `localhost:5000/reset_config`.
+This should re-load the config file.
+Note that this also re-starts the [PredictionService](#prediction-service) and the [QueueingService](#queueing-service), this means any data that was being maintained in them (in-memory) will be lost.

 ## Models

 There are 3 models that are available to use (others can be added easily, more on that later), I also mention how to set a few of the hyperparameters of the model by modifying `config.json` -